 This book is going to change my life, I just got it started and I am positive this is going to be an excellent tool to help me!!

 “Hi, my name is Laura and I am a believer in Jesus Christ who struggles with codependency.”
 I’m proud to say that I am a small group leader for women with codependency issues at Celebrate Recovery…Working through “your issues” is absolutely worth every ounce of effort (and every tear) that requires.
 The first step IS acknowledging the problem (blessed are those who know they are spiritually poor).
 Use this book.
 I like it.
-I was thrilled to snatch up a codependency resource as part of my Vine list.
 Happily, it doesn’t disappoint.
 I find this a snazzy little stack of definitions for what codependency is and isn’t.
 If you think you might be codependent—or just want to know what that is, please try this book.
-Its not dry or technical.
+It’s not dry or technical.
 And its (by its own definition) “modular, ” which means you can read it in as ADD a fashion as you choose–bounce around to your little hearts content.
 Do it.
 Work the steps.
 Invest in YOU, for real.
 You can do it!!!!!!!!!!!

-5.0 out of 5 stars A Must Have Guide to Recovery, August 14, 2012 By drst, Dr. Susanne Tarleton, Promises Treatment Centers
+A Must Have Guide to Recovery, August 14, 2012 By Dr. Susanne Tarleton, Promises Treatment Center

 Very easy read with good insight into Codependency.
 Lots of helpful information that one would cost much more to obtain in therapy.
 I will probably reread this one in a couple of months as I work on my progress.

-And as the saying goes, “it takes one to know one.”….Since I am no longer in denial and am in recovery, I can now spot codependency a mile away, and agree with author Darlene Lancer, Codependency for Dummies, that “a majority of Americans are codependent.”
 Author Lancer notes that since codependency is a learned behavior (handed down from generation to generation), it can be unlearned.
 “Codependency” begins with its history, symptoms, causes, and relationship dynamics, then “lays out a clear path for recovery with exercises, practical advice, and daily reminders to know, honor, protect, and express yourself.”
-While the each chapter of the book builds on previous chapters, it is modular allowing readers more familiar with the subject to pick and choose what they want…which is what I do.
-This format makes it easy for me to point friends and/or family members to specific, relevant sections tailored to their issues.
+While each chapter of the book builds on previous chapters, it is modular allowing readers more familiar with the subject to pick and choose what they want…which is what I do.

 I see myself in this book 100 percent – years of therapy, bad relationships!
 With your book I will be able to break my pattern.
 It will take work, but I am going to get there.
 I wonder how many peoples’ lives you have saved!